emprius/emprius-app-frontend/README.md

 - I will have first users check this MVP and gather their fedback to improve UX experience
 - Implement the next features
+- Remove the mocks and connect with the real backend
+- Implement interfaces for repositories
 - Build a beautiful theme
-- TEST
+- Unit, Widget and Integration tests
-- Refactor the code to make it more decoupled and scalable
+- Refactor the code following DRY and better decoupled
-- Remove the mocks and connect with the real database
+- Apply mediaQuery to make it responsive to screen sizes

 ## Resources